ishehadeh/howlite/writing/report/main.typ

       The language avoids symbols, instead using keywords, which are generally easier for students to remember.
 With so much of the language being textual, Hedy is fully translated to a large set of languages, 47 at the time of writing.
 The programs in @ex-hedy-english and @ex-hedy-arabic both print "Hello!" and ask the user their name, despite their keywords being in different languages.
 Hedy also allows programmers to see and hear the results of their work: it has easily accessible functionality for playing music and drawing graphics.
 Those features are typically implemented as libraries for most programming languages, ],
     under: [
       since they have a relatively narrow application.
-But, by putting these features in the core language Hedy allows fairly inexpierenced programmers access the machines more complex functionality, at the cost of performance and fine-grained control.
+But, by putting these features in the core language Hedy allows fairly inexperienced programmers access the machines more complex functionality, at the cost of performance and fine-grained control.
     ])

 == Go